 # # #

-Converus (“with truth”) is committed to providing trustworthy, technological solutions for deception detection.
-EyeDetect™, a product 10 years in the making, is the first ocular-motor deception test (ODT) solution for deception detection.
-The same scientists credited with computerizing the polygraph in 1991 created it.
-EyeDetect is an accurate, cost-effective, efficient, secure, and nonintrusive method for businesses to manage risk and ensure workplace integrity, and for law enforcement agencies and governments to detect deception.
-The company was formed in 2009 and is currently headquartered in Lehi, Utah, USA.
+Converus (“with truth”) is committed to providing trustworthy credibility assessment solutions.
+Its flagship product, EyeDetect® — a product first conceived in 2002 — is the first ocular-motor deception detection solution.
+It’s an accurate, cost-effective, efficient, secure and nonintrusive method that detects deception in 30 minutes by analyzing eye behavior.
+The same scientists credited with computerizing the polygraph in 1991 developed EyeDetect.
+It’s a new way for organizations to manage risk and ensure workplace integrity, and for law enforcement agencies and governments to detect deception.
+Ultimately, it helps protect countries, corporations and communities from corruption, fraud and threats.
+The company is headquartered in Lehi, Utah, USA.
 For more information, visit www.converus.com.

 Press Contact: Jeff Pizzino, APR / +1 480.606.8292